 In common with many not-for-profit organizations, the Foundation derives revenue from donations and fundraising activities, the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, verification of these revenues was limited to the amounts recorded in the records of the Foundation.
-Therefore, we were not able to determine whether any adjustments might be necessary to the current assets reported in the statement of financial position as at March 31, 2021 and the donations and fundraising revenues, excess of revenues over expenses and net assets reported in the statement of operations and changes in net assets and the excess of revenues over expenses reported in the statement of cash flows for the year ended March 31, 2021.
+Therefore, we were not able to determine whether any adjustments might be necessary to recorded donations and fundraising revenues, excess of revenues over expenses, cash flows from operations for the years ended March 31, 2022 and 2021, current assets as at March 31, 2022 and 2021 and net assets as of April 1 and March 31 for both the 2022 and 2021 years.
+Our audit opinion on the financial statements for the year ended March 31, 2021 was modified accordingly because of the possible effects of this scope limitation.